What sort of law do you practice?

 How do I contact you?

 The best ways are by phone and email.
 I answer my own phone and respond to my email ASAP.
-I answer the phone at night and on the weekend too.
+Honestly, phone is the best way to get my attention.

 How much does it cost to call you?